oysmal/langchain-workshop/README.md

    2. edit the new `.env.local` file and put your API key in the `OPENAI_API_KEY` variable

-4. Start the devbox shell by running the command (this might take a minute to install everything)
+4. Start the devbox shell by running the following command (this might take a minute to install everything):

    ```bash
    devbox shell